-CloserStill Group operate in many different countries, and there is a zero tolerance approach to slavery or human trafficking.
-The principles of the United Nations Universal Declaration of Human Rights and the International Labour Organisation’s Declaration on Fundamental Principles and Rights at Work are supported by the CloserStill Group, both locally and Internationally.
+CloserStill Group operates in many different countries, and there is a zero-tolerance approach to slavery or human trafficking.
+The principles of The Universal Declaration of Human Rights and the International Labour Organisation’s Declaration on Fundamental Principles and Rights at Work are supported by the CloserStill Group, both locally and Internationally.

-This statement is in accord with section (54)1 of the Modern Slavery Act 2015, and is the CloserStill Group’s slavery and human trafficking statement for the financial year 2018.
+This statement is in accordance with section (54)1 of the Modern Slavery Act 2015 and constitutes CloserStill Group’s slavery and human trafficking statement for the financial year ending 31st December 2020.